Request a Safety Valve Quote

 One relief path must always remain available.

-A changeover system should be designed so maintenance access does not compromise the required relieving capacity of the protected equipment.
+A changeover system should be designed so maintenance access does not compromise the required relieving capacity of the protected equipment, and so no normal handle position can isolate every qualified relief path.

 Working Principle